Do you provide design services?

 You will be responsible for coordinating site work and working with the Boxman team to best plan for your project’s unique needs.
 This includes the concrete slab and running utilities to the unit location.
 You are also responsible for the connection of the unit to the foundation and connecting the utilities and equipment.

-What is the benefit of doing a container project versus a standard stick/brick built project?
+What is the benefit of doing a container or modular project versus a standard stick/brick built project?

 What is the rough cost of a full kitchen container?